OneOffTech/laravel-tus-upload/readme.md

 ```

+> If you are using a module bundler, like Webpack, consider using the common js module version in `public/js/tusuploader.cjs.js`

 ### `TusUploader` object

 The `TusUploader` object handles file upload and queue management.
 To create an instance of the `TusUploader` use